qqprosperodd/Code_example/README.md

 # README

-In this repository, I introduce some method.
+Code example

-I usually use Anaconda and R for processing Data.
+I usually use Anaconda3 and R3.6 for processing Data.

+for MACS2 or HiC-Pro, I use Anaconda2.

-If you find mistakes or advice, give me mail <faswww1rem@gmail.com>
+If you find mistakes or advice, give me mail <faswww1rem@gmail.com>.